-Feeling out of your depth with raw cuisine?
-It’s high time you explored the realm of warming up raw dishes!
-Just because your meals are uncooked doesn’t imply they must remain cold.
+Having trouble with raw cuisine?
+It’s time to discover the world of warming up raw dishes!
+Just because your meals are uncooked doesn’t mean they have to be cold.

 In fact, there are plenty of ways to add warmth and flavor to your raw meals.
 So, let’s turn up the heat and explore some creative ways to heat up raw food.